2025 Azerbaijan–Russia diplomatic crisis: Azerbaijani arrest of Russian nationals

 In retaliation, Azerbaijani police stormed a Russian state television office in Baku and arrested seven of its employees.
 Several other Russians, who were accused of drug trafficking, were arrested.
 The detainees, who are not known to have any prior criminal records, were beaten and bruised under custody, sparking outrage in Russia and calls for a tough response, although Russia has hitherto shown restraint.
 Many of the Russians arrested are refugees who fled to Azerbaijan to avoid serving in Ukraine following the announcement of partial mobilization in 2022.

 Subsequent events

 On 20 July, Azerbaijan announced it would file an international lawsuit against Russia over its involvement in the Aktau plane crash.
 On 3 September, Putin and Aliyev briefly met and shook hands in Beijing, where they had both been separately invited to by China to attend a military parade commemorating the 80th anniversary of Japan's defeat in World War II.
+On 9 October, Putin and Aliyev had their first formal meeting in a year in Dushanbe, during which Putin admitted that the Flight 8243 had been hit by a Russian surface-to-air missile and apologized.
+Putin also offered to pay compensation to Azerbaijan, which Aliyev expressed gratitude.